-There is evidence that mercury in brain tissue at levels below those found in many humans, can produce the same lesions characteristic of those found in Alzheimer’s disease.(1.2) While there is an increased awareness about fish being a common source of mercury exposure and a risk for neurological developmental problems in unborn and young children, most individuals are not aware that dental amalgams containing mercury can be detrimental to their health.
+There is evidence that mercury in brain tissue at levels below those found in many humans, can produce the same lesions characteristic of those found in Alzheimer’s disease (AD).(1.2) While there is an increased awareness about fish being a common source of mercury exposure and a risk for neurodevelopmental problems in unborn and young children, many individuals are not aware that dental amalgams containing mercury can be detrimental to their health.

 Mercury in dental fillings corrodes in the mouth releasing dangerous levels of mercury vapor.
-Please see a graphic video of that below the references on this page.
+Please see a graphic video of that below.
 The mercury vapor is inhaled into the lungs, entering the blood circulation and infiltrating into the entire body.
 Another concern is the mercurial vapors emanating form dental fillings (amalgam) containing mercury.
 Mercury leaking form dental amalgam can settle in the mucous membranes within the upper region of the nasal cavity exposing brain tissue to mercury.(5)

 In research using fish to examine the vector for mercury accumulation in the brain, the authors stated: “The fact that mercury is transported along fish nerves can be extrapolated to humans, as nerve transport also occurs in mammals, including humans.
 Thus, mercury and other toxins could possibly accumulate in human brains via nerve transport.”
 For a comprehensive overview on the uptake of metals like mercury into the brain, I highly recommend chapter 3 from “Metal Ions and Neurodegenerative Disorders” By Paolo Zatta.

-To protect your brain and your health, the reduction of risk associated with potent neurotoxins such as mercury is recommended.
-If you are an ApoE4 genotype, it is essential.
-The ApoE4 genotype does not detoxify mercury from the brain as well as the ApoE2 variant and it is suggested that ApoE4 could serve as an important biomarker for the risk of AD in individuals that have a history of chronic mercury exposures.
-(7)
+To protect your brain and your health, the evaluation of risk associated with potent neurotoxins such as mercury is recommended.
+If you are an ApoE4 carrier, it may be essential.
+The ApoE4 genetic variant carrier does not detoxify mercury from the brain as well as the ApoE2 variant and it is suggested that ApoE4 could serve as an important biomarker for the risk of AD in individuals that have a history of chronic mercury exposures.
+(8)

 1. Mercury Induces Cell Cytotoxicity and Oxidative Stress and Increases β-Amyloid Secretion and Tau Phosphorylation in SHSY5Y Neuroblastoma Cells.